Description and Objective:

 Homework will be assigned regularly in the course.
 While reading assignments will not be directly assigned it is important that students use the textbook to supplement their understanding of the material presented in the lecture.
 Many of the assignments will be written assignments due on Thursdays at the beginning of class on the due date specified.
 This work can be handwritten with the assumption that these assignments are legible.
 (A student may be asked to type their assignments if grading is not possible.)

 There will also be a significant number of programming assignments, probably interleaved with the written assignments.
-Many of these will be in a procedural language such as C++ or Python, but at least one or two will be in Prolog.
+Many of these will be in C++, but at least one or two will be in Prolog.
 These will be submitted via "provide" and will usually be due at 11:30 PM on the due date.

 Because of the size of the class and the amount of homework 20% of the total number of points for the assignment will be deducted per weekday for written assignments and per calendar day for programming assignments.
 No homework will be accepted after one week.

 It is hoped that this course can be graded 100% on homework, but the instructor reserves the right to give exams if there is a significant case of academic dishonesty.
 In that case, there will be in-class exams on March xx and April xx and possibly a final on May 8 at noon, during the regularly scheduled final time.
 The final is cumulative.
 Exams are closed book and no electronic devices are allowed, but one 8.5 x 11 sheet of paper with notes on both sides can be brought to in-class exams and two such sheets for the final.

 Ideally, the course will be graded entirely based on the homework assignments, with homeworks worth varying amounts based on estimated difficulty.

 If there is a significant case of academic dishonesty, then exams will count for 50% of the course grade and homework for the other 50%.
 If there is a final it will count as two in-class exams.